 The attorneys at Morris Hall have 100’s of years of combined experience ensuring that families’ assets are protected from probate, unnecessary taxes, creditors, ex-spouses and Medicaid spend-down.
-The attorneys also help those in Arizona and New Mexico to apply for and receive Medicaid assistance and Veterans Benefits.
+The attorneys also help those in Arizona to apply for and receive Medicaid assistance and Veterans Benefits.
 Our Arizona offices are located in Phoenix, Mesa, Scottsdale, Tucson, Prescott, Flagstaff and Arrowhead.
-Our New Mexico offices are located in Albuquerque, Las Cruce and Santa Fe.
-Contact us today at 888.222.1328 to schedule an appointment!
+Our offices are located in Las Cruce and Contact us today at 888.222.1328 to schedule an appointment!

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.